HyperNylium/mdnx-auto-dl/README.md

 mkdir -p ./appdata/config
 mkdir -p ./appdata/mdnx/widevine
 mkdir -p ./appdata/mdnx/config

-# Optional if not using SMB or NFS share.
-# Make sure to update compose file with desired file storage
-mkdir -p ./appdata/data
 ```

 3. Put in your widevine `device_client_id_blob.bin` and `device_private_key.pem` files.
 For legal reasons we do not include the CDM with the software, and you will have to source one yourself.
 Please do not open issues asking for these files.
 I can not give, nor instruct you on how to get these.
 Please Google around.